 ·Send certificate expiration warning messages by email using PowerShell’s Send-MailMessage cmdlet when the daysUntilExpiration variable reaches a certain number.

 Worrying about server certificates expiring should no longer keep IT professionals awake at night.
 They have harder challenges to contend with already in this ever-changing landscape.
-With some simple PowerShell, certificate information is easily accessible and can provide the kind of actionable data that allows you to prevent unwanted downtime rather than be forced to respond to disasters after they happen.
+With some simple PowerShell, the certificate information is easily accessible and can provide the kind of actionable data that allows you to prevent unwanted downtime rather than be forced to respond to disasters after they happen.